What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 When you use aluminum wire, you always use 100% argon shielding gas.
 You cannot use a blend even if it only has a 1% of oxygen or CO2.
 The oxygen will rapidly form the undesirable oxide, making welding not only hard but impossible.

-Let’s see some tips for making welding aluminum with a spool gun easier:
+Let’s see some tips if you use a spool gun:

 - Cleaning the joint from grease, oil, and the oxidized layer is essential.